dstackai/benchmarks/amd/inference/README.md

     $ dstack init
 ```

-To validate the tests, you can conduct the tests using [benchmark_serving](https://github.com/vllm-project/vllm/blob/main/benchmarks/benchmark_serving.py) provided by
+To run the tests we have modified [benchmark_serving](https://github.com/vllm-project/vllm/blob/main/benchmarks/benchmark_serving.py) script provided by `vLLM`.
-`vLLM`.
 The script provides instructions on both `TGI` and `vLLM`.
+The updated code provides open-ai compatible endpoint for TGI.

 ### vLLM
 <details>
-  <summary>Click check out test environment with vLLM</summary>
+  <summary>Click check our test environment with vLLM</summary>

     PyTorch version: 2.4.1+rocm6.1
     Is debug build: False